SeedSigner/seedsigner/docs/code_structure.md

 # Code Structure

-SeedSigner roughly follows a Model-View-Controller approach.
+LumenSigner roughly follows a Model-View-Controller approach.
 Like in a typical web app (e.g. Flask) the `View`s can be called as needed like individual web urls.
 After completing display and interaction with the user, the `View` then decides where to route the user next, analogous to a web app returning a `response.redirect(url)`.

 The `Controller` then ends up being quite stripped down.
 For example, there's no need for a web app's `urls.py` since there are no mappings from url to `View` to maintain since we're not actually using a url/http routing approach.